copecs/space-shooter-game/README.md

 # Shooter Madness
 **Shooter Madness** is an exciting 2D space shooter game built using Python and the Pygame library.
 Players control spaceships and compete against each other in an epic battle against meteors and each other, using various power-ups to enhance their gameplay.
-The game features custom animations for shooting, meteor explosions, and power-ups, providing a dynamic and engaging experience.
+The game features custom animations and various sound effects to enhance the gaming experience.
+The gameplay progressively gets harder as more meteors spawn and they become faster.

 ![Game Screenshot 1](Assets/screenshot3.png)
 ![Game Screenshot 2](Assets/screenshot1.png)